 Permanent Alimony in Illinois | What You Should Know

 You may not think your marriage lasted enough, or that your former spouse was dependant enough upon you, to justify you paying alimony, but if the court decrees it, you must comply.
-If you need assistance modifying your alimony agreement, please read on, then contact an experienced Tazewell County alimony lawyer to learn what you should know about permanent alimony in Illinois.
+If you need assistance modifying your alimony agreement, please read on, then contact an experienced Peoria County alimony lawyer to learn what you should know about permanent alimony in Illinois.

 In Illinois, will you have to pay alimony forever?